smok-serwis/seq-log-parser/README.md

 It will update Seq's field `@l`.
 If you got multiple regexes, just specify `SEQ_LOG_LEVEL`_i_.

 Note that the value of `SEQ_LOG_LEVEL` will be cast to uppercase!

+You can do the same with `DROP_ENTRIES`.
+If set to `True` entry matching given regex will be dropped on the floor.

 # Metrics